zenml-io/zenml/docs/book/user-guide/advanced-guide/enable-gpu-backed-hardware.md

 description: Ensuring your pipelines or steps run on GPU-backed hardware.
 ---

-# TODO

-- Read through this again and frame it more from the use-case perspective: i.e. you want to now scale to the cloud -> A consequence of that is run on a GPU-enabled docker image, but thats not the 'goal'.
-- Another way to scale to the cloud might be to increase `ResourceSettings` of a node in an orchestrator -> mention this too.
-You can copy this [page](../../../old_book/advanced-guide/pipelines/step-resources.md) from the old docs

-# ENDTODO

 # Scaling Compute to the Cloud

+There are several reasons why you may want to scale your machine learning pipelines to the cloud, such as utilizing more powerful hardware or distributing tasks across multiple nodes.
+In order to achieve this with ZenML you'll need to run your steps on GPU-backed hardware (or adjust `ResourceSettings` to allocate greater resources on an orchestrator node) and make some adjustments to the container environment.

-ZenML enables you to scale your pipelines or steps to run on GPU-backed hardware, ensuring that you get the performance boost you need.
-This can be achieved through multiple ways, such as using [step operator stack components](../component-galery/step-operators/README.md) or specifying [custom per-step or per-pipeline requirements](containerize-your-pipeline.md).
+You can use use [step operator stack components](../component-galery/step-operators/README.md) or specify [custom per-step or per-pipeline requirements](containerize-your-pipeline.md).
 To run steps or pipelines on GPUs, it's crucial to have the necessary CUDA tools installed in the environment.
 This section will guide you on how to configure your environment to utilize GPU capabilities effectively.

+{% hint style="warning" %}
+Note that these configuration changes are **required** for the GPU hardware to be properly utilized.
+If you don't update the settings, your steps might run, but they will not see any boost in performance from the custom hardware.
+{% endhint %}

+## Run your steps on GPU-backed hardware

 All steps running on GPU-backed hardware will be executed within a containerized environment, whether you're using the local Docker orchestrator or a cloud instance of Kubeflow.
 Therefore, you need to make two amendments to your Docker settings for the relevant steps:

-## 1. **Specify a CUDA-enabled parent image in your `DockerSettings`**
+### 1. **Specify a CUDA-enabled parent image in your `DockerSettings`**

 For complete details, refer to the [containerization page](containerize-your-pipeline.md) that explains how to do this.
 As an example, if you want to use the latest CUDA-enabled official PyTorch image for your entire pipeline run, you can include the following code: